nicoespeon/gitgraph.js/packages/gitgraph-js/README.md

 ## Get started

+### Example with ParcelJS

 > You need to have [npm][get-npm] installed.

+Create a new folder for your project and go there: `mkdir your-project && cd your-project`

+Initialize your npm project: `npm init -y`

 Install the package with npm: `npm i --save @gitgraph/js`

+Install Parcel bundler: `npm i --save-dev parcel-bundler`

 Now you can use `createGitgraph` to render your graph in a DOM element:

+Create an `index.html` file:

 ```html
 <!DOCTYPE html>